-This renovation involved opening up the kitchen area, moving the laundry, creating a bathroom, and creating a bedroom and family room from an old sleep-out.
+This renovation involved opening up the kitchen area, moving the laundry, make a bathroom, and creating a bedroom and family room from an old sleep-out.

 “The renovation looked so fabulous that we had to update a few bits in the existing house so that it didn’t look so drab!”